-"SHORT" SETS
+1. "SHORT" SETS

 The first player/team who wins four games wins that set, provided there is a margin of two games over the opponent(s).
 If the score reaches four games all, a tie-break game shall be played.
+Alternatively (at the discretion of the sanctioning body), if the score reaches three games all, a tie-break game shall be played.